Jhr-4/portfolio/docs/05-components.md

 #### Interactive Playground Components

-Each playground component (CoinFlip, Animation, etc.) is implemented directly in its respective page file, adhering to a consistent structure:
+Each playground component (RAG Chat, D3 Visualization, etc.) is implemented directly in its respective page file, adhering to a consistent structure:

 ```tsx
 export default function PlaygroundPage() {